 - Responsible travel is and always has been one the driving principles of Explore.

 When you travel with Explore, you are directly contributing to local economies and helping empower the people you meet.
-We currently support a range of charities and good causes, including: Toilet Twinning (helping to flush away poverty), Lone Buffalo Foundation (a community project based in Laos providing creative skills for young people), Dekamer ( a turtle rescue centre in Turkey) and Kids Saving the Rainforest (a wildlife rescue centre in Costa Rica supported through the LATA foundation).
-We also care passionately about the world’s wildlife.
-We are patrons of the Born Free Organisation and Friends of Conservation.
+We currently support a range of charities and good causes, including: Toilet Twinning (helping to flush away poverty), Lone Buffalo Foundation (a community project based in Laos providing creative skills for young people) and have recently supported women’s cooperatives in Borneo and Morocco.
+We are a member of Tourism Concern’s Ethical Tour Operator Group (www.tourismconcern.org.uk) and support their campaign for fair and ethical tourism.
+We also care passionately about the world’s wildlife and actively support and promote the Born Free Organisation and Mahouts Elephant Foundation.